isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

-Note that a pure interface rarely have constructors: there is nothing to construct.
+Note that a pure interface rarely has constructors: there is nothing to construct.

     class Circle : public Shape {
     public: